OkilSaber/InstClone/README.md

 # Instaclone

-A simple instagram clone for IOS/Android made using Flutter aND Firebase.
+A simple instagram clone for IOS/Android made using Flutter and Firebase.
 In colaboration with @davidfarjonepitech